 As the arranged truce had now expired, Edward ordered the hostages to be hanged before the walls, beginning with the unfortunate Thomas Seton who was hanged before his father's eyes on high gallows Edward had erected close to the walls of Berwick.
 A further two were to be hanged on each subsequent day for as long as the garrison refused to surrender.
 Seton, in an attempt to save the lives of the rest of the hostages, arranged a fresh truce, promising to surrender if not relieved by Tuesday 20 July, news of which was carried to Douglas at Bamburgh, who then marched directly to the aid of the beleaguered town.

 The English army took up position on Halidon Hill, an ideal defensive site, around two miles to the north-west of Berwick, Douglas approached Halidon Hill on the 19th July, wherefrom the summit of the hill known as Witches Knowe he saw the English army drawn up before him.

 The English lined up for battle, the left division was led by Edward Balliol, the centre by Edward III and the right was under the command of Edward's uncle, Thomas Brotherton, Earl of Norfolk.

 The English archers continued to unleash volley after volley of arrows downhill as the Scottish army advanced slowly upwards.
-Scots Casualties were heavy, Moray's much depleted schiltron made first contact with the English, clashing with Balliol on the left.
+Scots Casualties were heavy, Moray's much-depleted schiltron made the first contact with the English, clashing with Balliol on the left.
 Stewart followed, attacking King Edward's division in the centre.
 Douglas came in their wake.